nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

-In this post, we will learn how to export a pandas DataFrame to an excel or csv file using to_ex
+In this post, we will learn how to export a pandas DataFrame to an excel or csv file using `to_excel` and `to_csv` function

 <hr/>

-Suppose in a DataFrame `df` we want to get rows with values in column 'A' greater than 20, then we use `df[df['A']>20]`
+Suppose in a DataFrame `df`

 ### Example
 ```python